hbatistuzzo/Diamonds_regression/README.md

 |   75% |     1.040000 |    62.500000 |    59.000000 |  5331.250000 |     6.540000 |     6.540000 |     4.040000 |
 |   max |     5.010000 |    79.000000 |    95.000000 | 18823.000000 |    10.740000 |    58.900000 |    31.800000 |

+---

+##### Exploring each of the attributes:

 - "Price", as expected, is skewed.
 There are few diamonds which are worth too much and a lot of diamonds with reasonably small prices.

 <p align="center"><img src="images/prices.png" alt="prices"  width="100%"></p>

+---

-Bivariate Analysis: a first tentative step is to analyze the correlation matrix between the variables, which yields:
+- Bivariate Analysis: lets analyze the correlation matrix between the variables:

 <p align="center">